 10% of the high comprehension group said they habitually scroll down when viewing a search engine results page to access the organic results.

 Users with low comprehension were most likely to click on the first result they see without scrolling down the page.
 This was particularly prevalent among older users who displayed lower comprehension.
-We didn’t control for type of query in this part of the study, so take those stats with a small pinch of salt.
+We didn’t control for the type of query in this part of the study, so take those stats with a small pinch of salt.

 Influence of Comprehension on Organic Search